-The Senate Advisory Committee on Budget and Planning ("SACBP") is hereby established as a standing committee of the Academic Senate.
+- g.
+Senate Advisory Committee on University Strategic Planning.
+The Senate Advisory Committee on University Strategic Planning ("SACUSP") is hereby established as a standing committee of the Academic Senate.
 The provisions described in [Parts III-D-3 and III-E] of this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
-[User note: this committee was formerly known as the Faculty Budget and Planning Advisory Committee-FBPAC.]
+[User note: prior to 2020 this committee was known as the Senate Advisory Committee on Budget and Planning-SACBP, and earlier as the Faculty Budget and Planning Advisory Committee--FBPAC.] - i.
+Membership and officers.